 When you’re considering how to work remotely overseas, you need to think about how to handle your current living arrangements.
 Do you want to continue to maintain a residence in your home nation?
 If you own a property, are you going to rent it out or sell it?
 If you’re on long-term rental contract, are you going to sublet the place during the weeks or months you’re overseas?

-The answers will obviously vary depending on whether you’re working remotely abroad for extended periods of time, or just every few weeks or so.
+The answers will obviously vary depending on whether you’re working from overseas for extended periods of time, or just every few weeks or so.
 If the intention is to nation hop, then you might want a base to come back to in between trips, but bear in mind that may lead to you paying rent (or mortgage and rent) on two separate properties at the same time.

 2.7 Consider child-care responsibilities